-What about the kids that leave too much space between the letters of a word?
+What about kids that leave too much space between the letters of a word?

 - Visual Aids We often see children who have trouble with spacing between words.
 But sometimes kids have trouble with placing the letters of a word together.
 They leave too much space between the letters.
 This is another handwriting issue you may see in children who struggle with spatial relations.
 I find visual aids are quite helpful when trying to get children to understand what to do.
-I like to use the analogy of houses on a street.
-I’ve combined the visual with the verbal prompt “Letters of a word stay together.
-They live in the same house.”
-Download a free PDF below.
+I like to use the analogy of houses on a street by saying “Letters of a word stay together, they live in the same house.”

 Would you like a free PDF of the visual aids presented in this post?

 As you can see, there are many ways to help children learn how to space between words.
 Figure out what works for your student or child.
 Like anything else, we all have our preferences.
 Let your student/child decide what works for them.
 For more information regarding how to improve handwriting skills, check out these posts:

 How To Improve Handwriting Legibility: Pressure Grading (how much force to apply)

 The Fun Strokes blog is designed for educational and informational use only for teachers, therapists, and parents.
 It is not intended as medical advice or therapeutic treatment that would be provided in an individualized treatment plan.
 If you suspect a child has delays, please consult an occupational therapist.

 3 thoughts on “How to Improve Handwriting Legibility: Spacing”